dj/old-blog/content/blog/dinojump.md

 ## Finishing for the sake of it {#finishingforthesakeofit}

 I’m trying to get better at finishing projects that I start and putting them on the internet instead of letting them sit in my dev folder for years until I delete it years later because there’s no way I’m sharing that silly project I never finished from years ago.

-If you’re on OSX, you can download the game here \([https:\/\/hartman.dj\/files\/DinoJump\_osx.zip](https://hartman.dj/files/DinoJump_osx.zip)\).
-I doubt anyone will play this so I didn’t bother to figure out Linux or Windows binaries.
-The[repository is here](https://github.com/dj/dinojump), if you want to check out the code or run it by downloading the Love application for your operating system.